oobabooga/text-generation-webui/docs/04 - Model Tab.md

 * **no_flash_attn**: Disables flash attention.
 Otherwise, it is automatically used as long as the library is installed.
 * **cache_8bit**: Create a 8-bit precision cache instead of a 16-bit one.
 This saves VRAM but increases perplexity (I don't know by how much).

+### ExLlamav2

+The same as ExLlamav2_HF but using the internal samplers of ExLlamav2 instead of the ones in the Transformers library.

 ### AutoGPTQ

 Loads: GPTQ models.